Table of Contents

 - Less control than open-source: Convenience and “ease of use” never come without giving up a little bit of control.
-You won’t be able to recode the monitoring system from scratch - but hopefully you won’t need to.
-Although MetricFire’s hosted Graphite/Prometheus doesn’t offer as much control as in-house Graphite/Prometheus, MetricFire offers a great deal more control than competitors like SolarWinds and Datadog.
+You won’t be able to recode the monitoring system from scratch - but hopefully, you won’t need to.
+Although MetricFire doesn’t offer as much control as in-house Graphite, MetricFire offers a great deal more control than competitors like SolarWinds and Datadog.

-- Prometheus and Graphite are not for everyone: Prometheus and Graphite are monitoring industry standards, but they’re not perfect for all circumstances.
-Although MetricFire has added plugins and enhancements to overcome challenges, check with the MetricFire team if you have any reservations about hosted Prometheus/Graphite.
+- Graphite is not for everyone: Graphite is monitoring industry standards, but they’re not perfect for all circumstances.
+Although MetricFire has added plugins and enhancements to overcome challenges, check with the MetricFire team if you have any reservations about hosted Graphite.

 MetricFire doesn’t just save you time and development costs during the setup process.
 It eliminates the need for a full-time engineering team to monitor your system.

 Final Thoughts on In-House vs. MetricFire: Which Is Right for You?

 As you’ve seen in this guide, developing an in-house monitoring system requires a large budget, a dedicated team of engineers, and continued maintenance, and there’s no expert support for when your team runs into issues.
 This means that open-source Graphite is not the most practical solution – especially for small- to medium-sized organizations that don’t have the resources to support this kind of solution.

 In contrast, MetricFire offers a best-of-both-world, where you get all of the benefits and advantages of an in-house monitoring solution with the ease, convenience, and cost savings of a pre-built, proprietary monitoring product.